raspberrypilearning/turtle-tracker/en/step_6.md

 ![animation of importing x coords](images/import-x-coords.gif)

-Right click (or tap and hold) on the `Turtle A: x coords`{:class="block3variables"} list on the stage and choose import.
+Right click (or tap and hold) on the `Turtle A: x coords`{:class="block3variables"} list on the stage and choose 'import'.

 Select the file that you downloaded, it will be something like 'turtle5.csv'.

+--- collapse ---
+---
+title: If you are using an iPad
+---

+If your iPad is fully up to date then choose the '.csv' file that you downloaded..

+Otherwise, you will be able to navigate to the location where you saved the file.

+--- /collapse ---

 When you are asked 'which column should be used?', enter the number 1.
 The x coordinate data is in the first column of the file.